 Warning: Each time you switch to a new effective group it will create a child shell.

-The default quota for a project directory is 10 GB.
-Project directories are periodically backed up to tape, however, NICS recommends that critical information be backed up.
+The default quota for a project directory is 100 GB.
+Project directories are periodically backed up to tape, however, it is recommended that critical information be backed up.
 By default, project directories are removed after the associated projects expire.